-The statement of financial position includes a current/non-current distinction.
-When presentation based on liquidity is reliable and more relevant, the entity can choose to present the statement of financial position in order of liquidity (AASB 101.60).
+101.60).
 The entity will then not present a current/non-current distinction in the statement of financial position.
-However the disclosure requirements for amounts expected to be recovered or settled before or after 12 months must still be applied (AASB 101.61).
+However the disclosure requirements for amounts expected to be recovered or settled before or after 12 months must still be applied reliable and more relevant, the entity can choose to present the statement of financial position in order of liquidity (AASB The statement of financial position includes a current/non-current distinction.
+When presentation based on liquidity is (AASB 101.61).